 When Does it Make Sense to Buy Choice Points?

-In some of our previous posts about Choice Hotels, we've alluded that Choice points can be especially valuable for hotels overseas—specifically in areas with limited chain hotel options.
+In some of our previous posts about Choice Hotels, we've alluded to the fact that Choice points can be especially valuable for hotels overseas — specifically in areas with limited chain hotel options.
 Let's take a look at a few Choice properties to demonstrate how much you could save by buying Choice points instead of paying the cash rate.

 Chill in Stockholm